wasp-lang/wasp/web/docs/data-model/operations/actions.md

     - `getQuerySpecifier` <Required />

-    A function returning the Query specifier (i.e., a value used to address the Query you want to update).
+    A function returning the Query specifier (a value used to address the Query you want to update).
 A Query specifier is an array specifying the query function and arguments.
 For example, to optimistically update the Query used with `useQuery(fetchFilteredTasks, {isDone: true }]`, your `getQuerySpecifier` function would have to return the array `[fetchFilteredTasks, { isDone: true}]`.
-Wasp will forward the argument you pass into the decorated Action to this function (i.e., you can use the properties of the added/changed item to address the Query).
+Wasp will forward the argument you pass into the decorated Action to this function (you can use the properties of the added/changed item to address the Query).

     - `updateQuery` <Required />